-The mathematical formulas behind the VAR function to calculate the Statistical Variance in SQL Server 2014 is as shown below:
+Sql Server VAR Function will only work on Numeric Columns, and it ignores Nulls.
+The mathematical formulas behind the function to calculate the Sql Server Statistical Variance is

 --Calculating the Mean or Average Mean = Sum of each individual/Total number of items --Calculating the Statistical Variance Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/(Total number of items - 1)

-The SQL Server VAR simply returns the Variance of total number of records present in the specified column.
-For example, The following query will calculate the variance of total records present in the [Yearly Income] column from Customers table.
+The VAR returns the Variance of the total number of records present in the specified column.
+For example, the following query will calculate the variance of total records present in the [Yearly Income] column from the Customers table.

-In most cases we usually calculate the variance of a products belongs to particular category or color etc. In these situations we use SQL GROUP BY Clause to group the products by color or category and then use the Var Function to calculate the variance of products present in each group.
-Let us see the Example
+In most cases, we usually calculate the variance of products belonging to a particular category or color, etc. In these situations, we use GROUP BY Clause to group the products by color or category.
+Then use the Var Function to calculate the variance of products present in each group.
+Let us see the Aggregate Function Example

-It is too big to show the calculations for every thing so, We are taking Skilled Manual profession and show you the output.
+It is too big to show the Mean and Variance calculations for everything.
+So, We are taking the Skilled Manual profession and showing you the output.